How much do your hedgehogs cost?

 Why does my hedgehog have dry skin?

 Hedgehogs are prone to dry skin.
-Vitamin E oil and coconut oil can help moisturize your hedgehog.
+Adding Flax oil or salmon oil to their food can help with dry skin.
 Do not bathe too often, this will strip the skin of natural oils and cause dryness.
+Only bathe when necessary.

 Whats wrong with my hedgehogs ears, they look crusty and uneven?